w3f/polkadot-wiki/docs/learn-registrar.md

 ![registrar](assets/registrar/13.jpg)

-Then you would do the same thing as the previous step to go to the [Sign and Verify](https://polkadot.js.org/apps/#/signing) and paste the "Challenge" data that you received on Twitter to the "sign the following data" field and click "Sign message".
+Again just like how you did in the above.
+By using your account to sign the "Challenge" data that you received on Twitter in the [Sign and Verify](https://polkadot.js.org/apps/#/signing) page.

 ![registrar](assets/registrar/14.jpg)